EXPAND Program for People With Disabilities

 “I envision a community where everyone knows who EXPAND is and the importance of the work we do!
 Through education and positive experiences, I hope to help Boulder become an open, welcoming community for people of all abilities.”

-When not at work, Lori enjoys spending time with her husband and 2 sons, playing ultimate Frisbee, rock climbing, skiing and snowboarding.
+When not at work, Lori enjoys spending time with her husband and 3 children, skiing, rock climbing, hiking and going to see live theater.

 Contact: 303-413-7256 or [email protected] .